+Castro Pretorio

+26 [wanderlust]

-Castro Pretorio Europe is first and foremost an idea.
-"Arrivederci, Roma Good bye, au revoir Ti rivedo a pranzo a Sauarciarelli Fettuccine e vino dei Castelli Come ai tempi belli che Pinelli immortalò Arrivederci, Roma Good bye, au revoir Ti rivedo a spasso in carozzella E ripenso a quella ciumachella Ch'era tanto bella e che t'ha detto sempre no." -Claudio Villa n idea that was visited in the early 1970s as a small group of friends traveled to Europe.
+Europe is first and foremost an idea.

+2 "Arrivederci, Roma Good bye, au revoir Ti rivedo a pranzo a Squarciarelli Fettuccine e vino dei Castelli Come ai tempi belli che Pinelli immortalò Arrivederci, Roma Good bye, au revoir Ti rivedo a spasso in carozzella E ripenso a quella ciumachella Ch'era tanto bella e che t'ha detto sempre no." -Claudio Villa n idea that was visited in the early 1970s as a small group of friends traveled to Europe.
 The first stop was the Netherlands.
 The red light district, the Rijksmuseum, and an unforgettable meal called rijsttafel.
 With a Eurorail pass in hand, we went from Belgium to Nice, Nice to Rome, Rome to Munich, and finally to England.
 There would be short detours: Dachau, Hamburg, and Venice.
 We were young.
 Europe was so foreign to a small group of Americans-there was an audible sigh of relief as we strolled into London and finally understood what people were saying.
 It was a foray into adventure beyond the American shore.
 In a distant land of multiple languages, customs, and cuisines, we participated in each as only the young could.
 It was different.
 Police with machine guns stood guard on street corners.
-We stayed in affordable palazzos with large tiled bathrooms and luxurious heavy cotton towels.
+We stayed in affordable palazzos with large tiled bathrooms and luxurious, heavy cotton towels.
 Decades later, Europe still maintains a travel experience unmatched.
-Other than the tourist attractions, its is the people and cuisine that one most remembers.
-In Rome, cobbled streets that detoured off to reveal a little restaurant, Osteria Del Gallo, so quaint and charming, you had to come back.

-Driving through the hillsides of Tuscany one can happen upon Saturnia; strategically located between Rome and Florence, Saturnia is a free mineral hot spring in the middle of nowhere.
+Other than the tourist attractions, it is the people and cuisine that one most remembers.
+In Rome, cobbled streets detoured off to reveal a little restaurant, Osteria Del Gallo, so quaint and charming, you had to come back.
+Driving through the hillsides of Tuscany, one can come upon Saturnia.
+Strategically located between Rome and Florence, Saturnia is a free mineral hot spring in the middle of nowhere.
 It is as close to a Fellini experience as you can get.
-Rome calls, you answer.
-Many a trip to this capital city of Italy provide unique experiences: The Vatican, The Colosseum, Fountains of Piazza Navona, Trevi Fountain, The Forum.
-For us, we went old school-rented a scooter, braved the Italian traffic and went places not usually found on the tourist map.
+Rome calls, and you answer.
+Many trips to this capital city of Italy provide unique experiences: the Vatican, the Colosseum, the Fountains of Piazza Navona, the Trevi Fountain, and the Forum.
+For us, we went old school-rented a scooter, braved the Italian traffic, and went places not usually found on the tourist map.